-Module M 3
+Module М З

 Semester 1

-Duration of module 1 weekend plus 1 block week plus online contact seminars
+Duration of module 3 weekend lectures (two face-to-face and one online) plus online contact seminars

 Type of module Core

 How frequently is the module offered 1x per semester

 Admission requirements None

 Level Master/MBA

-Module Prof. Dr. Hazel Grünewald

-coordinator/ Building 17, Office 005, Tel.: 07121 271 3074
+Module coordinator/ responsible professor Prof. Dr. Julia Hormuth Building 5, Office 116, Tel.: 07121 271 3075 julia.hormuth@reutlingen-university.de

-responsible professor hazel.gruenewald@reutlingen-university.de

-Name(s) of lecturer(s) Prof. Dr. Hazel Grünewald
+Name(s) of lecturer(s) Dr. Roy Mouawad roy.mouawad@reutlingen-university.de

 Language of instruction English

 Credits (ECTS) 6

-Total workload and breakdown 180 hours

-Contact hours Block lectures and online contact seminars; in total 60 hours.

-Examination/ type of assessment CA

-Weighting of grade within programme 6/88

-Learning outcomes Subject-specific competencies Students learn and practise methods and techniques that can be effectively used in negotiations.
+Total workload and breakdown 180 hours Contact hours Weekend lectures (face to face and online) and online contact seminars; in total 60 hours.
+Examination/ type of assessment CA Weighting of grade within programme 6/88 Learning outcomes Subject-specific competencies Students learn and practise methods and techniques that can be effectively used in negotiations.
 They become familiar with how to deal with the obstacles and complicating factors that might appear while applying them.
-The course focuses on the practical aspects of negotiation but has solid foundations in negotiation research.
-Professional and interdisciplinary competencies Students learn to determine if a negotiation is position-based or interest-based.
-They can differentiate between integrative and distributive bargaining and gain an understanding of which game to play depending on the situation.
-Students analyse the different stages of a negotiation and get acquainted with/ practise relevant strategies and tactics to successfully manage cross-cultural communications and business negotiations.
+The course focuses on the practical aspects of negotiation but has solid foundations in negotiation and culture research.
+Professional and interdisciplinary competencies Students learn to differentiate between integrative and distributive bargaining and gain an understanding of which game to play depending on the situation.
+Students analyse the different stages of a negotiation and get acquainted with relevant strategies and tactics to successfully manage cross-cultural communications and business negotiations.
 Students perceive the impact of personality, management styles and culture on the international negotiation process.
 Students are confronted with ethical implications in negotiations.
-They are also made aware of some of the cognitive biases likely to confront negotiators.
-Social skills/ key competencies Students are able to reflect and discuss current topics connected to making deals in an international environment.
+Social skills/ key competencies Students can reflect and discuss current topics connected to making deals in an international environment.
 They develop a sense of how to separate substantive issues (the deal) from broader relationship issues.

-Personal competencies

-Students can analyse and understand their own personalities and tendencies in bargaining situations.
+Personal competencies Students can analyse and understand their own personalities and tendencies in bargaining situations.
 They learn how to move out of their comfort zone and adapt to situations.

-Course-specific contributions to AoL competency goals (CG 1 - 6) CG 2 assessed: Students reflect upon the cultural variables that impact decision making in a global business environment - embedded assessment in the context of group exercises, simulation and a self-reflective essay and by way of IES (Intercultural Efficiency Scale) online test.
+Course-specific contributions to AoL competency goals (CG 1 - 6) CG 2 assessed: Students reflect upon the cultural variables that impact decision making in a global business environment.
 CG 3 reinforced: Students reflect upon the potential ethical consequences of management decisions from a cultural and personality perspective - reinforced in the context of group exercises, simulation and a self-reflective essay.

-Content/ Cross-cultural communication - understanding different cultures
+Content/ indicative syllabus 1.
+Cross-cultural communication:

-indicative syllabus 2.
-Personality - understanding how different personality / management styles tick

-3. Introduction to negotiations

-Distributive versus integrative negotiations

-The Harvard method: principled negotiations

-Dealing with obstacles and complicating factors

-Different personalities and styles

-Rationality and cognition

-Cross-cultural negotiation

-Teaching and Case study

-learning methods • Video

-Interactive with continuous simulations

-Quest 3C game

-Exercises/ simulations in groups

-Indicative reading list Students will receive handouts and additional materials provided on the RELAX platform.

-Recommended literature:

-Adizes, Ichak.
-(2004) Management/Mismanagement styles: How to identify a style and what to do about it.
-Santa Barbara, CA: The Adizes Institute Publications.

-Cialdini, Robert B. (2007): Influence.
-The psychology of persuasion.
-Rev. ed.; 1st Collins business essentials ed.
-New York: Collins.

-Fisher, Roger; Shapiro, Daniel (2005): Beyond reason.
-Using emotions as you negotiate.
-New York: Viking.